bcgov/sbc-search/rfc-sqlalchemy-orm.md

 ```

+As you can see above, we could have used the built-in ORM instead of writing these services from scratch, saving effort and complexity in addition to the benefits discussed below.

 # Motivation

 Currently, a custom ORM-like system of custom classes is implemented.
 This follows typical model naming conventions, class methods for data services, and instances-as-rows pattern.
 However, this fails to leverage the most important benefits of using an ORM.